iodapson/axum-Yew/slide/axum-slide.md

 }
 ```

-Now run the app using the `$ cargo run` command and hit 'http://localhost:3001' on your browser or by using any preferred HTTP client.
+Now run the app using the `$ cargo run` command and hit 'http://localhost:3001' using any preferred HTTP client.

 Alternatively, you could `$ cargo watch -x run` to make your axum project automatically build and run itself everytime you change something inside your source and save it.